Switch to natural gas

 - At the same appointment, your contractor will arrange for your meter to be installed and activated.

-- Your new equipment will be turned on, and we will then conduct a safety inspection.
+- Your new equipment will be turned on and, in accordance with the Technical Standards and Safety Act, we will then conduct a safety inspection.

 Do not disconnect your fuel source or remove any equipment until

 after your new natural gas service has been installed and the appointment

 Be aware that depending on your location, construction may cease during winter months.

 We will hold your request until the following construction season and review the cost,